Foot & Ankle Injuries Treatment in Houston & Spring, TX

 When the bones in your midfoot are broken or the ligaments supporting your midfoot are torn, this can result in what is known as a Lisfranc injury.
 This type of injury can be simple or complex, and often, it can be mistaken for a simple sprain (especially after a fall).
 However, a Lisfranc injury is a more severe injury than a simple sprain that can take several months to heal and maybe even surgery to treat.
 Symptoms can include painful swelling of the top of your foot, bruising on both the top and bottom of your foot, and pain that seems to worsen with standing, walking, or attempting to push off on the affected foot.

 A pilon fracture is a break that occurs at the bottom of your tibia (shinbone) that involves the weight-bearing surface of your ankle joint.
 Frequently, this type of injury also involves a broken fibula (lower leg bone).
-Usually the result of a car collision or a fall from a height, symptoms of a pilon fracture include swelling, bruising, tenderness, or an ankle that appears angled or crooked.
+Usually, the result of a car collision or a fall from a height, symptoms of a pilon fracture includes swelling, bruising, tenderness, or an ankle that appears angled or crooked.

 Typically caused by overuse or a repetitive sports activity, a stress fracture is characterized by a small crack or severe bruising within a bone.
 Symptoms of a stress fracture include bruising, tenderness, swelling on the top of your foot or outside of your ankle, and pain that either intensifies during normal, daily activities or diminishes during rest.
 If you’ve sustained a stress fracture, you need to refrain from all high-impact activities for a specified period of time, so you can recover more quickly.